 Don’t worry about waiting for the right time.
 When you are planning a long-term real estate investment strategy, you’ll weather the market changes.
 As long as you are educated and have the money and a good deal, you should go for it.
 Start with one property and build your empire from there!

 Flips are not quick and easy

 It is tempting to make a quick buck buying a property, fixing it up, and selling it.
 The reality is typically much different, though.
 Real estate is not the most liquid investment, and it turns more illiquid in a down market.
-This means your property can sit for months while you pay the carrying costs, including the mortgage, taxes, insurance, utilities, and common charges.
+M your property can sit for months while you pay the carrying costs, including the mortgage, taxes, insurance, utilities, and common charges.

 Even in a seller’s market, the construction needs to go smoothly – on time and within your budget.
 Otherwise, this eats into your profit.
 Do not forget to factor in closing costs, including the commission, when you sell.
-If you turn a profit, there are also short-term capital gain taxes.
+If you turn a profit, there are also short-term capital gains taxes.

 Do your homework

 You need to know all you can about the building and surrounding neighborhood.
-This means reading the board minutes and financials.
+It means reading the board minutes and financials.
 You should also visit at different times to understand the building and neighborhood dynamics.
 If this is a building you would want to live in, others likely will feel the same way.